-Attributes: Appropriate for First-Year, INST European Course, Social Sciences (Division II) 243 English/British History: 55 B.C. to 1688 This course covers the emergence of a unified English society, and its political expression, to 1688 with particular attention to social, economic, and institutional developments.
-Attributes: Appropriate for First-Year, MEMS Elective, Social Sciences (Division II) 244 Modern Britain since 1688 This course covers the political, economic, and social development of Great Britain, domestically and internationally, as a major power in the 18th and 19th centuries, and the abandonment of that role in the 20th century.
-Attributes: Appropriate for First-Year, Social Sciences (Division II) 247 Early American History An examination of North American history from the earliest contacts between European and American peoples to the eve of the American Revolution.
+Attributes: Appropriate for First-Year, MEMS Elective, Social Sciences 244 Modern Britain since 1688 This course covers the political, economic, and social development of Great Britain, domestically and internationally, as a major power in the 18th and 19th centuries, and the abandonment of that role in the 20th century.
+Attributes: Appropriate for First-Year, Social Sciences 247 Early American History An examination of North American history from the earliest contacts between European and American peoples to the eve of the American Revolution.
 Particular attention is devoted to the interplay of Indian, French, Spanish, and English cultures, to the rise of the British to a position of dominance by 1763, and to the internal social and political development of the Anglo-American colonies.
-Attributes: AMST US History Elective, Appropriate for First-Year, MEMS Elective, Social Sciences (Division II) 248 The American Revolution This course will focus on the period between 1763 and the first decade of the 1800s in North America, a time of tumultuous upheaval, intellectual ferment, and sporadic but intense violence which culminated in the creation of the United States.
+Attributes: AMST US History Elective, Appropriate for First-Year, MEMS Elective, Social Sciences 248 The American Revolution This course will focus on the period between 1763 and the first decade of the 1800s in North America, a time of tumultuous upheaval, intellectual ferment, and sporadic but intense violence which culminated in the creation of the United States.
 It will cover topics such as the expulsion of the French from North America, the rise of the a bourgeois public sphere, colonial contestation over sovereignty with Great Britain, the role of the military and violence in the new nation, republicanism, and the immediate ramifications of independence on a wide variety of groups within North America, such as women, American Indians, and free and slave African Americans.
-Attributes: Social Sciences (Division II), US Diversity 253 Autocracy, Uprisings, and Daily Life in Medieval and Imperial Russia An examination of the early formation of multi-ethnic clans into a large multinational empire.
+Attributes: Social Sciences, US Diversity 253 Autocracy, Uprisings, and Daily Life in Medieval and Imperial Russia An examination of the early formation of multi-ethnic clans into a large multinational empire.
 The course explores state formation, the role of women, church power, the arts, nationality conflict and figures such as Ivan the Terrible, Peter the Great, and Catherine the Great.
-Attributes: Appropriate for First-Year, INST Russia Course, MEMS Elective, Social Sciences (Division II) 254 Revolution, War, and Daily Life in Modern Russia This course explores Russia's attempts to forge modernity since the late 19th century.
+Attributes: Appropriate for First-Year, INST Russia/USSR/Post-Soviet, MEMS Elective, Social Sciences 254 Revolution, War, and Daily Life in Modern Russia This course explores Russia's attempts to forge modernity since the late 19th century.
 Students will explore the rise of socialism and communism, centralization of nearly all aspects of life (arts, politics, economics, and even sexual relations), and opposition to the terror regime's attempts to remake life and the post-Soviet state's attempts to overcome Russia's past.
-Attributes: Appropriate for First-Year, INST Russia Course, Social Sciences (Division II) 257 European Intellectual History Main currents of Western thought from the 17th century to the present with emphasis upon the interaction of ideas and social development.
+Attributes: Appropriate for First-Year, INST Russia/USSR/Post-Soviet, Social Sciences 257 European Intellectual History Main currents of Western thought from the 17th century to the present with emphasis upon the interaction of ideas and social development.
 Offered every other year.